IamNanjo/reflector-go/README.md

 # reflector-go

-Mirrorlist updater inspired by [reflector](https://xyne.dev/projects/reflector/).
+Arch Linux mirrorlist updater inspired by [reflector](https://xyne.dev/projects/reflector/).
 Only uses mirrors with 100% completion and sorts them by score.

 This is mainly meant for personal use as I find reflector to be unnecessarily slow.